kyschnit/spring-break-countdown/README.md

 # spring-break-countdown
-just a little fun website i made for my university church's spring break trip. hacked this together in a couple hours view it [here](http://howmanydaysuntilnewlifespringbreak.com/)
+just a little fun website i made for my university church's spring break trip. hacked this together in a couple hours <br>
+view it [here](http://howmanydaysuntilnewlifespringbreak.com/)